-A hemangioma that is close to the surface of the skin:
+A hemangioma that is close to the skin surface:

-- Appears as red strawberry-like or purple bump on the skin
+- Looks like a red or purple bump on the skin

 - May continue to grow and spread

-- A hemangioma that is deeper under the skin will appear as bluish swelling under the skin
+A hemangioma that is deeper under the skin—looks like a bluish swelling

 - Ulceration—deep sores in the skin

-- Problems with growth and function of structures nearby, such as the eyes or airway
+- Problems with nearby structures—such as the eyes or airway

-- Abnormalities of the blood vessels of the eye or brain (associated with some hemangiomas of the face)
+- Problems with blood vessels of the eye or brain

-- Hemangiomas in other locations can be associated with heart, kidney, gastrointestinal, brain, or spinal abnormalities
+- Heart, kidney, gastrointestinal, brain, or spinal problems

-- Dressings to help prevent infections in ulcerated areas of the skin and to control oozing
+- Dressings—to help prevent infection and control oozing

-- Surgery—particularly for hemangiomas that are causing pain, or problems with sight or breathing
+- Surgery—if hemangiomas cause pain, or problems with sight or breathing

 American Academy of Dermatology https://www.aad.org